 Seeds keep the life cycle of plants going.
-Plants produce the seed, reproduce more seeds, grow into new plants, and die.
+Plants produce seeds, reproduce more seeds, grow into new plants, and die.
 The cycle goes on and on.
-Seeds are all different in shape, color, and size.
+There are a million different types of seeds.
+Seeds vary in shape, color, and size.
+Some seeds like wheat, corn and rice seeds grow cereal and flour producing plants.
+Apples, avocados, and peaches are fruit seeds.
+Flowers are grown from seeds.
+Peas, tomatoes, peppers and cucumbers start from seeds.
+You can grow grass and herbs from seeds.
+Some seeds like peanuts, flaxseed and sesame seeds are edible.
+Yum!
+Other seeds like garbanzo beans and lentils need to be cooked before eating.
 For protection, seeds have a seed coat on the exterior for protection so that the embryo, a tiny plant, and the endosperm, small leaves that provide the embryo food, don’t dry out or get damaged.
+Some seed coats are hard like corn and sunflower seeds.
+Other seeds have soft seed coats like marigolds, tomatoes, zinnias, peppers, and cucumbers.
 All seeds need the right combination of water, oxygen, and the right temperature for the seed to grow.
-If the seed does not get these three essentials, the seed will stay dormant until it does so.
+If the seed does not get these three essentials, the seed will not germinate and will stay dormant until it does so.

 Activity 1 – Seed Types